2023년 9월 고2 모의고사 변형 (31-42번)

 Number 33

-Some moth species have also evolved scales on their wings and a furlike coat on their bodies; both act as “acoustic camouflage,” by absorbing sound waves in ____ frequencies emitted by bats, thereby preventing those sound waves from bouncing back.
+Some moth species have also evolved scales on their wings and a furlike coat on their bodies; both act as “acoustic camouflage,” by absorbing sound waves in the ____ emitted by bats, thereby preventing those sound waves from bouncing back.

 Number 34